Georgia Herpetological Association & Rescue

 Pick up in Rockmart, NW Georgia

 Pascel: 4-years old, female, Veiled Chameleon.
 Pascel laid a clutch of infertile eggs a few months ago and recovered well.
 She loves to eat but doesn't like to be held (typical of this species).
-As an older girl, she is not as active as she once was and should have lots of climbs to help her get around.
-Her colors are vibrant!
+Her colors are vibrant and she is really interested in what's going on both in and out of her enclosure.
 Please note that chameleons should be kept in open-air environments and you can see our page "habitat & diet recommendations" for more information.
-As she is an older chameleon, her adoption fee is reduced.

 Pick up in Atlanta.